OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module1-Infrastructure/Module01-Class03-InstallWindowsTentacle.md

 ### Transcript

-In this class we'll install an Octopus "Tentacle".
+In this class we'll install an Octopus "Tentacle" on a Windows instance.
 Tentacles run on Windows or Linux and are responsible for receiving instructions from an Octopus Server, executing deployments and sending any logs back to the server.

 We will cover:

 - Downloading the tentacle installer
 - Installing the tentacle on Windows
 - and the difference between listening and polling tentacles, and when you should use each

+For this demo, we're using a Windows intance running in AWS EC2.
+However, the process is the same, regardless of where the Windows machine is hosted.

 You can download the Tentacle installer from Ocotpus.com by navigating to the Downloads page under the resources menu.
 Find the tentacle in the list of tools and click on the download button.